Dudley Dolphin says:

 Become an Outdoor Adventurer!

-Dudley Dolphin’s updated Outdoor Adventure Journal is available to DOWNLOAD HERE to print for eco fun in and around Mandurah.
+Dudley Dolphin’s updated activity booklet is available to DOWNLOAD HERE for outdoor adventures and eco fun in and around Mandurah.

 Or pick up your FREE copy from the Mandurah Libraries, the Visitor Centre or from the Mandurah Community Museum.

 Dudley Dolphin is an environmental mascot for Mandurah’s dolphins aimed at promoting environmental awareness, responsibility, activity, safety and education in a fun and playful way.

 Dudley Dolphin makes feature appearances at events, festivals, schools and clubs throughout the year.
 He is also the mascot for Clean Up Peel Waterways

 The Mandurah area has a population of over 100 dolphins; many of which have been identified and named.

 The rivers and estuary offer protection from predators and are used as a nursery for their calves and as feeding grounds.
 Calves are born between December and April each year.